sibulus/SFU_ML/Ui_project/manual.md

 4. The required dependencies will be installed in the next section as they require the repo to be cloned first

 ## 2.2.
 Clone the repo and install the dependencies
 1. Clone the repo to your computer as it has the labs and GUI code.
-Go to the directory where you want to clone the repo and use `https://github.com/RamyE/SFU_ML.git` (This will not work if you do not have git installed.
+Go to the directory where you want to clone the repo and use `git clone https://github.com/RamyE/SFU_ML.git` (This will not work if you do not have git installed.
 You can download Git from [here](https://git-scm.com/downloads))
 2. Navigate to the directory `Ui_project` inside the repo folder throught the command line interface, you can use `cd Ui_project`
 3. Activate the right python virtual environment using `conda activate ml_course`
-4. Install all the dependencies using `pip install -r requiements.txt`
+4. Install all the dependencies using `pip install -r requirements.txt`

 ## 2.3.
 Run! (but don't run away)
 Now all you need to do is run the GUI.
 You can follow these steps: